-There are several types of insulation available and all with their pros and cons; here we will just be focusing on just a few options.
+There are several types of insulation available and all with their pros and cons; here, we will just be focusing on only a few options.
 We will be looking at the difference between batt style and blown-in insulation.
-Also, we will compare the two main materials used in these types of insulation, fiberglass versus cellulose.
+Also, we will compare the two primary materials used in these types of insulation, fiberglass versus cellulose.

 Batt vs. Blown

-Batt insulation has been around for the long haul and is probably the most common seen in older homes.
-Batt insulation is typically made of a fiberglass matt attached to a paper backing.
+Batt insulation has been around for the long haul and is probably the most commonly seen in older homes.
+This type of insulation is typically made of a fiberglass matt attached to a paper backing.
 The thickness will vary based on the R-value of the batting.
 The R-value is a measure of the resistance of heat flow through a given material.
 Batt is installed into the wall cavities between studs and between ceiling joists in the attic.
-Conversely, blown insulation is just like it sounds, it’s blown into the attic or wall cavities.
-Blown insulation can be various materials such as cellulose, fiberglass or mineral wool.
+Conversely, blown insulation is just like it sounds; it’s blown into the attic or wall cavities.
+Blown insulation can be various materials such as cellulose, fiberglass, or mineral wool.

-Fiberglass insulation reigned as king for very long, but it has some major drawbacks.
+Fiberglass insulation has reigned as king for a very long time, but it has some significant drawbacks.
 Fiberglass has long been under scrutiny for health issues.
-Most people know that handling fiberglass will leave you itchy and full of fiberglass slivers, but really the issues are much worse.
-Fiberglass has been shown to cause respiratory issues and may even be linked to cancer and DNA mutation as some research suggests.
-It also may contain formaldehyde as a binder and overtime it is released into the air.
+Most people know that handling fiberglass will leave you itchy and full of fiberglass slivers, but the problems are much worse.
+Fiberglass has been shown to cause respiratory issues and may even be linked to cancer and DNA mutation, as some research suggests.
+It also may contain formaldehyde as a binder, and overtime, it is released into the air.

 Insulation Installation Costs

 The cost of an insulation install is varied depended on the specifics of a job.
-Is this going to be installed in a new home, remodel or is it going to be retrofitted?
-Will the original insulation need to be removed or will the new product just be added on top to reach the desired R-value?
-What will the insulation material and form be that is used?
+Is this going to be installed in a new home, remodel, or is it going to be retrofitted?
+Will the original insulation need to be removed, or will the new product just be added on top to reach the desired R-value?
+Which insulation material will be used?

-When you are ready to have your home properly insulated it is important to consult a professional like Baker Roofing & Construction.
+When you are ready to have your home properly insulated, it is crucial to consult a professional like Baker Roofing & Construction.
 We will come out and access your home and make recommendations as to what material, form, and process would most benefit you.
-Our priority is to ultimately make your home the best it can become from proper insulation to great attic ventilation and more.
+Our priority is to ultimately make your home the best it can become from proper insulation to excellent attic ventilation and more.
 We strive to give our clients a complete system that works synergistically to achieve our goals of more efficient and ecofriendly homes across Texas.